ibm-cloud-docs/databases-for-etcd/howto-getting-connection-strings.md

 6. Click **Add** to provision the new credentials.
 A username and password, and an associated etcd user is auto-generated.

 The new credentials appear in the table, and the connection strings are available as a JSON object in the click-to-copy field under _View Credentials_.

-#### Using Service IDs

-Because {{site.data.keyword.databases-for-etcd}} is an IAM service, you can use [Service IDs](/docs/iam?topic=iam-serviceids) to manage access to this service.
-For example, by using an IAM-managed Service ID, that user gets an etcd user and connection string in _Service Credentials_, and has API key access to the {{site.data.keyword.cloud_notm}} Databases API.
-If you have a Service ID, enter its information under _Select Service ID_.

 ### Creating Users and Getting Connection Strings from the command line